karyotakisg/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-Java and Python solutions for LeetCode problems.
+Java and Python3 solutions for LeetCode problems.
 Gradually, more will be added.